Alessia Attanasio

 Biography

-I specialise in Baroque Neapolitan Art, with a particular focus on the enduring artistic bond between England and Italy since the Grand Tour, celebrating the ability of art to transcend geographical borders.
-I also have a keen interest in nineteenth Neapolitan and European art, and in Museum and Curatorial Studies.
+I specialise in Baroque Neapolitan Art, with a particular focus on the enduring artistic bond between England and Italy since the Grand Tour within collecting, displaying and reception practices, celebrating the ability of art to transcend geographical borders.
+I also have a keen interest in nineteenth century art, country houses, and in Museum and Curatorial Studies.

-I collaborated with Italian and English museums as a museum and curatorial assistant and as a museum educator since I started my first artistic studies.
+I collaborated with museums in Italy and across the UK as a museum and curatorial assistant and as a museum educator since I started my first artistic studies.
+Recently, I contributed to the curation of Sensing Naples, the permanent and multisensorial redisplay of the Neapolitan Baroque Collection at Compton Verney (2023).

 Teaching

-• Semester 2: Debates and Methods – convenor Deniz Sözen, Department of Art History and Visual Studies, University of Birmingham
+• Semester 2, 2022-2023: Debates and Methods – Department of Art History and Visual Studies, University of Birmingham.

 Research